Search for a boosted Higgs boson decaying to bottom quark pairs in association with a W or Z boson in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Background estimation

 Template \msd distributions are derived from simulation in two regions based on whether the AK8 jet passes or fails the $p(\text{QCD})$ requirement.
 The templates in each region correspond to events that contain a \PW boson and events that do not.
 For the former, variations of the \msd scale and resolution are calculated using linear morphing~\cite{Baak:2014fta}.

-A fit to data in the CR is performed to extract three corrections: the efficiency of the $p(\text{QCD})$ selection, the shift in the jet mass scale, and the jet mass resolution scale factor.
+An independent fit to data in this CR, separate from the simultaneous signal extraction described in Section \ref{sec:results}, is performed to extract three corrections.
+The fit is evaluated simultaneously on the \msd distributions in regions passing and failing the $p(QCD)$ selection.
+In this fit, jets successfully matched to a hadronic W decay form a resonant mass peak, which constrains the jet mass scale shift and resolution, while the relative yield of W-boson jets between the pass and fail regions determines the $p(QCD)$ selection efficiency.
 The corrections are derived independently for each data-taking period.
 The measured $p(\text{QCD})$ efficiency ranges from 0.70 to 0.89 with relative uncertainties of 7 to 16\%, depending on the data-taking period.
 The jet mass scale correction is consistent with unity, with uncertainties of 200--300\MeV.
 The jet mass resolution scale factor ranges from 1.14 to 1.25, with uncertainties of 0.13--0.38.